ethankeshishian/ethan-website-react/README.md

 ### Troubleshooting deployment

 - If the firebase-tools install fails, try to run `sudo -s` first.
 - If the firebase deploy fails, try running `firebase logout` and then `firebase login`.
+- If you get an error with OpenSSL, I solved this by building with Node version 16 and deploying with version 18.